griffithlab/civic-server/README.md

     rbenv rehash
     rake db:create
     rake db:schema:load
+    rake civic:load
 	rails s

-You will want to obtain the initial CIViC data set and load it using `rake civic:import['import/GeneSummaries.txt','import/VariantSummaries.txt','import/ClinActionEvidence.txt']`.
+You will want to obtain the initial CIViC data set and load it using `rake civic:import['import/GeneSummaries.txt','import/VariantSummaries.txt','import/ClinActionEvidence.txt', 'import/VariantGroupSummaries.txt']`.
 See 'Releases' from this repo for sample data to import.
 If re-freshing database use `rake db:drop` before create and migrate commands.

 Or alternatively you can load the data from an SQL dump as follows:
 `rake civic:load`